Executive Office of the President

 2/11

-Trump issues an executive order giving DOGE teams in every agency final approval on any hiring decisions.
-It also expresses a rule that an agency can only hire 1 new person if 4 people have left.
+Trump issues EO 14210 which grants DOGE teams in every agency final approval over any hiring decisions.
+It also creates a rule that an agency can hire 1 new person only if 4 people have left.

 2/13